psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 };
 {% endhighlight %}

-For the sake of example, let's say that we are interested in only two events:
+For the sake of example, let’s say that we are interested in only two events:
 `ShowEvent` and `CloseEvent`:
 {% highlight c++ %}
 using ShowEvent = void();